NouranAdel1/Smart-Home-System/README.md

 - **Fire Safety System (LM35 Sensor)**:
   - At **30°C**, the fan automatically activates.
   - At **70°C**, both a buzzer and a red LED are triggered to alert the user of a fire hazard 🔥.

+## Repository Structure

+This repository contains the following directories and files:

+- **MCAL**: This directory includes drivers for interfacing with microcontroller peripherals.
+- **HAL**: Contains higher-level abstractions for specific hardware functionalities.
+- **LIB**: Includes utility functions and common definitions.
+- **main.c**: The main entry point of the application, containing the `main()` function and core logic.
+- **proteus.mp4**: A video demonstrating the simulation or functioning of the smart home system in Proteus.
+- **smarthomesystem.pdsprj**: A Proteus project file with schematics and simulation settings for the smart home system.

 ## Hardware and Software Requirements 🛠️
 - **Microcontroller**: AVR-based microcontroller